Spirit of 1848 A

 Work among these committees will be coordinated by our Coordinating Committee, which consists of two co-chairs and the chairs/co-chairs of each of the four sub-committees.
 To ensure accountability, all public activities sponsored by the Spirit of 1848 (e.g., public statements, mailings, sessions at conferences, other public actions) will be organized by these committees and approved by the Coordinating Committee (which will communicate on at least a monthly basis).
 Annual meetings of the network (so that we can actually see each other and talk together) will take place at the yearly American Public Health Association meetings.
 Finally, please note that we are NOT a dues-paying membership organization.
 Instead, we are an activist, volunteer network: you become part of the Spirit of 1848 by working on one of our projects, through one of our committees -- and we invite you to join in!

-TO JOIN THE LISTSERV
+To JOIN THE LISTSERV send an email to

 with the word "subscribe" in the subject line